Blizzard Brings Back ‘StarCraft’ In Remastered 4K For The PC, Mac OS

 Blizzard Entertainment brings back the title that really started eSports, StarCraft, this time in glorious 4K resolution.

-It looks like the rumors that Inquisitrcovered last year pertaining to the return of StarCraft as an HD remaster are true.
-StarCraft, the classic real-time strategy game created by Blizzard Entertainment in 1998, is now getting a kickass remaster, complete with its original gameplay, multiplayer, and expansion campaigns.
+It looks like the rumors that Inquisitr covered last year pertaining to the return of StarCraft as an HD remaster are true.
+StarCraft, the classic real-time strategy game created by Blizzard Entertainment in 1998, is now getting an awesome remaster, complete with its original gameplay, multiplayer, and expansion campaigns.

-Polygonconfirms that the StarCraft HD remaster, which will be entitled StarCraft: Remastered, was announced by Blizzard president Mike Morhaime at the I <3 StarCraft event in Seoul, Korea today.
+Polygon confirms that the StarCraft HD remaster, which will be entitled StarCraft: Remastered, was announced by Blizzard president Mike Morhaime at the I <3 StarCraft event in Seoul, Korea, today.
 Interestingly, the original StarCraft was released March of 1998.
 The announcement of the StarCraft: Remastered, alongside a teaser trailer, is a great way to celebrate the game’s 19th anniversary.

 4K and UHD has become the standard of newer games of this generation, both in home consoles and gaming PCs.
-And Blizzard is making sure they stay current and upto date in the market as they bring back one of the classics in the gaming industry into a standard on par with the newer ones.
+And Blizzard is making sure they stay current and up to date in the market as they bring back one of the classics in the gaming industry into a standard on par with the newer ones.

-Morhaime says in a press release via Worth Playing what the StarCraft: Remastered wants to achieve:
+Morhaime says in a press release via Worth Playing what the StarCraft: Remastered wants to achieve.

 Here’s a quick look at the original standard definition of StarCraft beside the HD remaster.

-Blizzard Entertainment proudly talks about the key features of StarCraft: Remastered over at the StarCraft landing page:
+Blizzard Entertainment proudly talks about the key features of StarCraft: Remastered over at the StarCraft landing page.

 - 4K Ultra HD Graphics and Upgraded Audio: StarCraft: Remastered will include high-resolution unit models, buildings, doodads, and tilesets, as well as high-fidelity music and sound effects to bring the original game into the modern era, while retaining the classic StarCraft style.